Cascadia’s Role in Reducing Whale Entanglement Along the US West Coast

-Whale entanglement in fishing gear remains one of the greatest threats to large whales along the US West Coast.
+Whale entanglement remains one of the greatest threats to large whales along the US West Coast.

-At Cascadia Research Collective, we’ve been at the forefront of whale conservation and research since the 1980’s, and responded to our first entangled whale in 1998.
-Entanglement responses are necessary to understand the who, what, where, when, and why of the whale entanglement issue; but, without data on population abundance, distribution, habitat use, and stranding response we can’t understand risk, survival, long-term effects, or success/fail of mitigation measures.
+Cascadia Research Collective has been at the forefront of whale conservation and research since the 1980’s, responding to our first entangled whale in 1998.
+Entanglement responses are necessary to understand the who, what, where, when, and why of the whale entanglement issue; but, without data on population abundance, distribution, habitat use, and stranding response we cannot understand risk, survival, long-term effects, or success/fail of mitigation measures.
 This is why Cascadia’s long-term studies are so valuable for future entanglement prevention and conservation.

 Read on to learn more about how Cascadia’s long-term population studies, fieldwork, stranding response, and entanglement response program all play important roles in solving the entanglement issue.

-The West Coast Region is part of the larger national and global effort to reduce large whale entanglements through safe rescue operations, data collection, and prevention strategies.
+The West Coast Region is part of the larger National and Global Network to reduce large whale entanglements through safe rescue operations, data collection, and prevention strategies.
 All response activities (including documentation, approaching the whale, attaching a telemetry tag, and removing gear) are conducted by trained and authorized responders under NOAA permit #24359, following international and national safety standards that prohibit entering the water and prioritize the safety of both the whale and the crew. (click on the image to learn more)

 Longstanding Collaboration, Expanding Action

-Despite the expansive network, the West Coast presents enormous challenges: it is a vast and dynamic coastline with significant gaps between trained teams with advanced responders.
-These challenges have led to limited data supporting long-term mitigation and a disconnect between rescue efforts and research.
+Despite our expansive network, the West Coast presents enormous challenges.
+It is a vast and dynamic coastline with significant gaps between trained teams with advanced responders.
+These challenges have led to limited data supporting long-term mitigation, and a disconnection between rescue efforts and research.

 To conquer these challenges, we launched a new initiative in 2024, The Partnership for West Coast Whale Entanglement Action.